 - showing emotions that appear to be shallow and change rapidly

 - using physical appearance to gain attention

 - speaking vaguely, lacking in detail

 - displaying dramatic and theatrical behaviour with exaggerated emotion

 - being easily influenced by others or circumstances

 - considering relationships to be more intimate than they actually are

-If it is histrionic personality disorder, these symptoms will have begun by early adulthood.
+If a person has histrionic personality disorder, these symptoms will have begun to be noticed by early adulthood.

 What causes histrionic personality disorder?

 The cause is not completely known.
+Both genetics (inherited traits) and childhood events may contribute.
 Some people with histrionic personality disorder have come from families where personality disorders are common.
 Some experienced abuse, trauma or neglect during their childhood.
 Some come from normal and happy families.